dataviz-sp18/fp-lucia-jessica/README.md

 2. Download the zip file from our repository and unzip it.
 This folder contains all the data and image files required to run our code.
 3. Open the markdown file in RStudio.
 4. Select the option: Run Document in RStudio.
+5. If there's an error of no specification of a package.
+You can run this line of code in your console before clicking on Run Document:
+        *options(repos = BiocInstaller::biocinstallRepos())*

 ### Team contributions: